Teamwork/kommentaar/README.md

     $ kommentaar github.com/teamwork/desk/api/...

-The default output is as an OpenAPI 3 YAML file, which is *not* compatible with the OpenAPI 2/Swagger specification.
+The default output is as an OpenAPI 2 YAML file.

 See `kommentaar -h` for a list of options.
 You can also the Go API (see godoc).